unclewalter/tilde-festival-website/pages/about.md

 ## Kevan Atkins

-Kevan Atkins has been passionate about music, technology and and all things audio since he first began working as an audio engineer at 14 years of age.
-He is involved in the Melbourne music scene as both an audio engineer, sound recordist and composer working primarily in theatre before pursuing his current focus in concert music and sound art.
+Kevan Atkins has been passionate about music, technology and all things audio since he first began working as an audio engineer at 14 years of age.
+He is involved in the Melbourne music scene as an audio engineer, sound recordist and composer working primarily in theatre before pursuing his current focus in concert music and sound art.
 Kevan’s creative practice is a dynamic exploration of the intersection between theatre, physical movement, sound and technology.
 He is the Production Coordinator of the Tilde New Music Festival.